-At 30 June 2018 MLA employed 265 employees across eight countries.
+At 30 June 2022, MLA had 293 employees across thirteen countries.
 MLA’s workforce profile reflects a balanced gender profile and age distribution across the organisation.
-More than 52% of employees were from a rural background.
+More than 50% of employees are from a rural background.

 MLA was established in 1998 as a public company limited by guarantee, following the merging of two industry statutory organisations – the Australian Meat & Livestock Corporation and the Meat Research Corporation.